intermine/im-docs/docs/embedding/apps-c/publication-search.md

                 cb null, _.map res, remap
 ```

-At the top we are defining the query that will be used to run the query.
+At the top, we are defining the query that will be used to run the query.
 The format is that of an InterMine PathQuery.
 You can see [imjs](https://github.com/alexkalderimis/imjs) for syntax and more information.
 One can generate this syntax by visiting the mine in question, running a query in QueryBuilder and then choosing to export to JavaScript in the Results Table.

 Our query will be looking for publications, fetching their bio entities \(genes, alleles, proteins etc.\) and authors.
 Authors is a separate collection mapped to a publication.

 Then we are using the [canMap](http://canjs.com/docs/can.Map.html) syntax to define a `client` attribute and a `search` function.
 An object can have both attributes and functions defined.

 We took care of initializing the `client` in app index.
-In that step, we were intiializing the [imjs](https://github.com/alexkalderimis/imjs) library to use a specific mine, MouseMine in our case.
+In that step, we were intializing the [imjs](https://github.com/alexkalderimis/imjs) library to use a specific mine, MouseMine in our case.

 The search function takes two parameters, a symbol and a callback.
-The first is the search symbol coming from `query` module, the second a function that will be called when we have errors or results.
+The first is the search symbol coming from `query` module, the second, a function that will be called when we have errors or results.
 Hopefully the latter.

-We are then using [imjs](https://github.com/alexkalderimis/imjs) syntax to extend our \[query\]{.title-ref} with a constraint on a bio entity symbol, matching our symbol and returning `tableRows`.
+We are then using [imjs](https://github.com/alexkalderimis/imjs) syntax to extend our `query` with a constraint on a bio entity symbol, matching our symbol and returning `tableRows`.

 The `remap` function is just formatting the results into a format that is useful to us.
-In our case we want to have the following data structure which is conducive to being traversed in a [Mustache](http://mustache.github.io/) template:
+In our case, we want to have the following data structure which is conducive to being traversed in a [Mustache](http://mustache.github.io/) template:

 ```javascript
 [